Trump team preps to dominate debate despite his absence

 Surrogates for the former president are expected to descend on Milwaukee in an effort to make their presence known on the ground.
 And Trump is doing a pre-taped interview with former Fox News host Tucker Carlson that will reportedly air the same night as the debate, offering up his own counterprogramming to try and divide voters’ attention.

 The debate happens to be the same week Trump must also surrender to authorities in Georgia after he was charged over his efforts to overturn the 2020 election results in the state.
-While no time or date has been set for Trump’s surrender aside for by noon on Friday, the timing could create yet another spectacle that could swallow up a positive news cycle for one of his rivals if he does so on the day of the debate.
+Trump said he will turn himself in Thursday, meaning the timing could create yet another spectacle that could swallow up a positive news cycle for one of his rivals coming out of the debate.

 “The person in the lead has almost no incentive to debate, so of course he’s going to take a pass,” said Peter Loge, director of the George Washington University School of Media and Public Affairs.